Rdore88/the_iron_yard_sale/README.md

 # README

 ## To use the API
+Reminder: When using postman all requests that require a body should use the raw input, change the type from text to JSON and all keys should have quotes around them.
+Look at How to log in for more info.

 #### How to log in
 Make a post fetch to `/api/users`
 The body will need the user's input sent as an object with the keys "name" and "password".
 For example:

+  Call to database
  `{name: "input1", password: "input2"}`

+  Practice with postman (keep in mind this is for all API calls with a body) `{"name": "input1", "password": "input2"}`

 #### Make a call to create an item
 Make a post fetch to `/api/items`
 The body needs to have a key of item which is an object of all the attributes.
 Also there must be a current user to send the ID of that user.
+Created a file uploader field so the user can upload a file for the item.
 Here is an example body, be mindful of what is a string and what isn't:

 `{